 Once I’m able to establish contact with someone seeking ostomy support, I can then provide info and resources.
 This is accomplished either by phone, a trained volunteer visit or by mail, based on patient request and availability.
 Provision can be made for packets of info specific to the ostomy surgery, our newsletter and how to experience our support group that meets monthly.

 It is our MISSION to offer anyone with a new ostomy or continent procedure the understanding and knowledge provided by the many others that have recovered, who live well with their ostomies or continent procedures and wish to pay forward their success to you, as you move through the process of healing.

-Our Greater Seattle Ostomy ASG has not held a meeting since May due to the complaints of the horrible Seattle traffic.
-However, we are planning on possibly resuming meetings in January.
+Our Greater Seattle Ostomy ASG is now meeting only once a year basically due to the complaints of the horrible Seattle traffic.
 We hold our meetings at Swedish Medical Cherry Hill Campus, Casey Conference Room.
 We not only have ostomates who attend these meetings but spouses, family, friends and significant others.
 We share experiences and discuss various products and help solve problems.
 We also have various speakers who are invited.
 Surgeons and ostomy nurses are great sources of information but it is so great to talk to men and women of all ages who have “been there and done that” just like you.
 An ostomy is a life changing experience not only physically but emotionally and mentally.

-Our newsletter “The Ostomist” is published every 3 months.
+Our newsletter “The Ostomist” is published quarterly.
 We send out 3 complimentary newsletters to new ostomates whose names are received by snail mail as our newsletter is not available online.
 It contains information on continuing to receive the newsletter and joining our group on page 2.

 Please click on the “Sign up for our Newsletter” on the home page to start receiving your newsletters or call Janet at 425-338-5675.